Costs and Scholarships

 For all spring and winter travel courses, domestic or international, the scholarship application is part of the overall travel course application in DU Passport.
 Students will only receive a scholarship offer for a travel course if they are accepted into the program.

-You can access the scholarship application for on-campus and online courses offered during the Winter and Spring Interterm periods HERE.
+The scholarship application for on-campus and online courses offered during the Winter and Spring Interterm periods is now open-- APPLY HERE.
 Please note that only courses run by University Academic Programs are eligible for this scholarship opportunity.

-NOTE: Courses are still being added for the Winter Interterm.
-Please continue to check our website for the most updated course list.
-As they are processed they will show up in the scholarship application.
+NOTE: Please continue to check our website for the most updated course list.
+As courses are processed they will show up in the scholarship application.

 If you have any questions about scholarships, contact Academic Programs at firstname.lastname@example.org.